unhindered-ec/capacity_optimizer/README.md

 This tool searches for tests that use `PushState::builder().<foo>().with_max_stack_size(<int_literal>)` and reduces the max size to the minimum value

 > [!CAUTION]
 > This tool is still very early in development and needs major refactors.
-The current script is a prototype, and the next task is a rewrite making it able to be understood.
+The current script is a prototype, and the next task is a rewrite making readable - it currenly is not at all.

 > [!WARNING]